Heartworm Treatment Overview

-How are the heartworms killed?The first Doriban injection is given after your pet has had a minimum of two months of Heartworm prevention, and has completed 30 days of Doxycycline treatment.
-The second Immiticide injection is given one month later, and the third injection is given 24 hours after the second injection.
+How are the heartworms killed?The first melarsomine injection is given after your pet has had a minimum of two months of heartworm prevention, and has completed 30 days of Doxycycline treatment.
+The second melarsomine injection is given one month later, and the third injection is given 24 hours after the second injection.
 This treatment protocol allows for the first injection to kill some of the worms and let the body clear them.
 The second and third injections will kill the remaining worms.
 By spreading out the treatment, there is less stress on your dog’s body and the treatment is less risky for your dog.

 Why is the treatment risky for my dog?The drug that is used to kill the heartworms is a very strong drug that is hard on your dog’s body.
 As the worms die, they can cause inflammation and scarring of the lungs.
 It is critical to minimize your dog’s activity during the treatment period in order to to minimize this risk.